alejandroarmas/alejandroarmas.github.io/_posts/2020-03-07-SubmittingHW_ECS36B.md

 {"status": "successful", "name": "Armas, Alejandro", "sID": "XXXXXXXXX", "uID": "stayin", "session": "02", "time": "Tue Apr  7 13:34:35 2020", "ip address": "107.0.114.25", "port": "57106", "code": "1424268980"}

 ```
-Now press :wq to save and quit.
+Now when not in insert mode, press :wq to save and quit.
 As you can see you just created a new textfile which you will submit.

 ```console
 stayin@ad3.ucdavis.edu@pc23:~/ecs36b_s2020/hw1$ ls